 Butter, bread, and green cheese is good English and good Frise.

 Bûter, brea, en griene tsiis is goed Ingelsk en goed Frysk.

-Later, I would come to understand the reason for these striking similarities – English and West Frisian are modern descendants of an ancient language – they share a common ancestral population of speakers.
+There is a good reason for these striking similarities – English and West Frisian are modern descendants of an ancient language – they share a common ancestral population of speakers.
 As we have seen, languages change over time.
 In the case of English and West Frisian, the original population, which spoke a language ancestral to both modern-day English and modern-day West Frisian, was divided: some remained on the European continent, and others travelled to what is present-day England.
 Once separated, each sub-group – which at the point of separation spoke the same language – went on to acquire differences over time that were independent of each other.
 In due time, the changes that accumulated in both groups rendered them mutually unintelligible to each other: they had become separate languages.
 The precise point at which they became “different languages” of course is impossible to pin down, since there was no such precise point when it occurred.
 Both groups changed their language over time incrementally, as a process on a gradient.